Public engagement project

-In return for sharing your postcode (or first three number and letter combination), we will map your space as a dot on a map we intend to help join up across the city and colour the map green.
+In return for sharing your postcode (or first three numbers and letter combination), we will map your space as a dot on a map we intend to help join up across the city and colour the map green.

 We will also support you with your ideas, show what is being done by others and create new posts from the botanic garden to help everyone make the change.

-The Dundee Botanic Garden will provide information on wildlife gardening choices on our website and through our Facebook site.
+The Dundee Botanic Garden will provide information on wildlife gardening choices on our website and through our Facebook page.
 That can make a difference locally to help connect communities who are emerging from Covid-19 and have reconnected with nearby nature.

 The hope is together we can join up the dots and make Dundee the most biodiverse city in Scotland by working together to make a difference.

-To get involved is simple - commit by sharing your post code (the first part is ok too).
+To get involved is simple - commit by sharing your postcode (the first part is ok too).